 According to eyewitnesses, the car was traveling at high speeds when it took a curve and failed to slow down.
-The car went off the road and crashed into a tree where it then burst into flames.
+The car went off the road and crashed into a tree which then burst into flames.
 The bodies of the two victims of the crash were found in the front passenger seat and the owner in the backseat.
-According to witness statements, the owner of the car and the passenger originally left to test the autopilot mechanism and show the friend how the car can drive itself.
+According to witness statements, the owner of the car and the passenger originally left to test the autopilot mechanism and show the friend how the car could drive itself.

 Tesla Crash: Are Tesla Cars Self-Driving?